DiamondLightSource/heliotrapi/README.md

 An API for small fast data analysis jobs at Diamond Light Source.

+[HEE-LEE-OH-TRAY-PEE-EYE]

+Helio - Like the sun, a very brilliannt light source Heliotrope - An pink-purple indigo-like colour HeliotrAPI - The API that comes after blue

 `heliotrapi` exposes an HTTP API to submit analysis jobs, return queued results, and optionally consume messages from RabbitMQ.

 Source          | <https://github.com/DiamondLightSource/heliotrapi>